Matthew-D-Johnston/RB129-Assessment/study_guide_pt1.md

   1. `self`, inside of an instance method, references the instance (object) that called the method--the calling object.
   2. `self`, outside of an instance method, references the class and can be used to define class methods.
 * So we can see that `self` is a way of being explicit about what our program is referencing and what our intentions are as far as behaviour. `self` changes depending on the scope it is used in, so pay attention to see if you're inside an instance method or not.
+* The Ruby style guide instructs that we "Avoid self where not required."

 ---